nuclio/nuclio/docs/tasks/deploy-functions-from-dockerfile.md

 curl -LO https://raw.githubusercontent.com/nuclio/nuclio/master/hack/examples/golang/helloworld/helloworld.go
 ```

-Now, create a Dockerfile by following the guidelines in the [Golang reference](/docs/reference/runtimes/golang/golang-reference.md#dockerfile).
+Now, create a Dockerfile by following the guidelines in the [Go reference](/docs/reference/runtimes/golang/golang-reference.md#dockerfile).

 > Note: Future versions of `nuctl` will automate creating these blueprints through something like `nuctl create blueprint --runtime python:3.6`, which will create a Dockerfile, a **function.yaml** file, and an empty Python handler.